Speaking With Your Eyes

 Non-verbal communication, aka body language, has a significant part to play in the effectiveness of your speech or presentation.

-The way you use your eyes can have enormous impact.
-The importance of eye contact in public speaking shouldn’t be underestimated.
+And the way you use your eyes can have the greatest impact of all.
+The importance of eye contact in public speaking should not be underestimated.

 Let’s take a look at how to achieve effective eye contact.